rishivangala/ecommerce-retail-analysis/README.md

 ## Models & Analysis

 ### RFM Segmentation
+Customers were scored on Recency, Frequency, and Monetary value (1–5) and mapped into the following segments:

-Mapped numeric RFM codes to **clear, human-readable customer segments** for easier interpretation in the dashboard:
+Mapped numeric RFM codes to **clear, human-readable customer segments** for easier interpretation in the dashboard.

 | Segment Name        | RFM Code Example(s) | Description |
 |---------------------|--------------------|-------------|